4 Key Ways Technology Is Changing the Distribution Industry

 With technology, warehouses may be smaller.
 The height and breadth of the warehouse is not limited by the reach capability of a forklift with aisles wide enough for two to comfortably operate.
 With a network of rails, conveyors and elevators, pallets or other units can be placed randomly in slots to be called forth later by the centralized computer network.
 When summoned to a loading area, the system routes the units on computer-controlled conveyors to the loading area for placement onto the appropriate delivery vehicle.

 #4 Traffic Management, Loading and Delivery

-Traffic managers utilise software to optimise equipment and time for distribution efficiency.
-Orders are analysed for least-cost routing prior to loading.
-Trucks are loaded according to the most efficient routing while drivers are guided by GPS systems to minimise costs.
+Traffic managers utilize software to optimize equipment and time for distribution efficiency.
+Orders are analyzed for least-cost routing prior to loading.
+Trucks are loaded according to the most efficient routing while drivers are guided by GPS systems to minimize costs.